inoxlang/inox/docs/builtin.md

 ```
 ### chrome.Handle/click

-the click method makes the browser click on the first DOM element matching the selector.
+The click method makes the browser click on the first DOM element matching the selector.

 **examples**